We know that words without actions are meaningless.

-This website is a work space for Sir Wilfrid Laurier School Board student leaders from grade 5 to grade 11 in our school community.
+This website is a work space for Sir Wilfrid Laurier School Board student leaders from grade 5 to grade 11.

-We are building connections to enhance the Leadership IQ, support their teams, engage in active volunteerism, and to foster collaboration.
+We are building connections to enhance our collective 'leadership IQ', support diverse teams, engage in active volunteerism, and to foster collaborations that transform lives.

 On this site you will find:

-- LIVE events, seminars, conferences and videos (just click the event on the Home page to join a live event)
+- LIVE events, seminars, conferences and student made videos (just click the event on the Home page to join a live event).

-- Elementary and junior and senior high school working group documents, schedules, projects, field trip forms and events
+- Elementary, junior and senior high school working group documents, schedules, projects, field trip forms and events.

-- Model The Way: Mentoring, Citizenship, Volunteerism, Trips and Camps, Alumni
+- Model The Way; Information on Mentoring, Citizenship, Volunteerism, Trips and Camps, Alumni.

-- Links to our social media accounts and online campaigns
+- Get connected to ASL online!
+Click and follow the links to our social media accounts and online campaigns.

 - and much, much more...

 Students are raising funds to open a new HEALTH AND WELLNESS CENTRE at the MUHC breast cancer clinic!